Avalanche7CZ/BetterChunkLoader/README.md

 - Option to set limit in config or with permission node (betterchunkloader.onlineonly.number)
 - PAPI Integration
 - Interactive messages
-- Option to teleport to chunkloader (Needs a permission for /tppos)
+- Option to teleport to chunkloader (Needs a permission for /tppos (modified Essentials Plugin))